DeXP/dexp.github.io/_posts/articles/2017-08-08-advanced-jekyll.md

 ```

 The *site.tags* variable stores all used tags from all posts.
-The first subcycle is for search this current tag in human readable tags, defined in [_data/lang.yml](https://github.com/DeXP/onemangaday/blob/gh-pages/_data/lang.yml).
+The *langtag* is current tag in human readable tags, defined in [_data/lang.yml](https://github.com/DeXP/onemangaday/blob/gh-pages/_data/lang.yml).

 The *tag* variable from *site.tags* will be there for each iteration.
 It contains the list of all posts with this tag.
 So we can count it, multiply, divide etc. The smallest one was too small for me, so extra 20% was added.